tprussell19/mr-robogers-neighborhood/README.md

 Expected output: "0","1","2","3","4","5"

 ### Description: beepBoop()
-Test: "If stringArray includes "3", return neighbor"
+Test: "If stringArray includes "3", push neighbor to returnArray"
 Code: beepBoop(3);
 Expected output: "Won't you be my neighbor?"

-Test: "If stringArray includes "2", return boop"
+Test: "If stringArray includes "2", push boop to returnArray"
 Code: beepBoop(2);
 Expected output: "Boop!"

-Test: "If stringArray includes "1", return beep"
+Test: "If stringArray includes "1", push beep to returnArray"
 Code: beepBoop(1);
 Expected output: "Beep!"

+Test: "If stringArray includes anything else, push it to returnArray as is"
+Code: beepBoop(0);
+Expected outcome: "0"

 ## Known Bugs